raashidsalih/churn-pipeline/README.md

 ## 2. FastAPI
  - Data synthesis and prediction models handled via one server.
  - This is done to reduce overhead in setting up and maintaining multiple servers for services.
+ - Serves as an example of both serving a model for inference, and pulling from a model for synthetic data.

 ## 3. Postgres and pgAdmin
 -   Schema and tables created on startup.